metamorph-inc/openmeta-mms/docs/source/tutorials/led_tutorial/led_performing_circuit_analysis.rst

 .. image:: images/03-04-SPICE-Test-bench.png
    :alt: SPICE Test

-The :ref:`resultsbrowser` will launch if it is not already open and begin running your simulation.
+The :ref:`results_browser` will launch if it is not already open and begin running your simulation.
 After a few more moments, the new job should change from blue to green.
 If there is an error and the test bench fails, it will turn red.